sanahmed/PhaME/README.md

 --------------------------------------------------------------
 ## Copyright

-Los Alamos National Security, LLC (LANS) owns the copyright to PhaME, which it identifies internally as LA-CC-xx-xxxx.
-The license is GPLv3.
-See [LICENSE](https://github.com/losalamos/PhaME/blob/master/LICENSE) for the full text.
+Los Alamos National Security, LLC (LANS) owns the copyright to EDGE, which it identifies internally as LA-XX-XX-XXX.
+The license is BSD-3.
+See LICENSE for the full text.